Mycoplasma hominis infection: Treatment

 Mycoplasmas have a triple-layered membrane and lack a cell wall.
 Therefore, mycoplasmas are not affected by penicillins and other antibiotics that interfere with the cell wall synthesis.
 The growth of mycoplasmas in their host is inhibited by other broad-spectrum antibiotics.
-These broad-spectrum antibiotics inhibit the multiplication of the mycoplasma but does not kill them.
-Tetracyclines, macrolides, ketolides, quinolones are used to treat mycoplasma infections.
+These broad-spectrum antibiotics inhibit the multiplication of the mycoplasma but do not kill them.
+Tetracyclines, macrolides, ketolides, and quinolones are used to treat mycoplasma infections.
 In addition to the penicillins, mycoplasmas are resistant to rifampicin.
-Mycoplasmas may be difficult to eradicate from human or animal hosts or from cell cultures by antibiotic treatment because of resistance to the antibiotic, or because it does not kill the mycoplasma cell.
-Mycoplasma cells are able to invade the cells of their hosts.
+Mycoplasmas may be difficult to eradicate from human or animal hosts or cell cultures by antibiotic treatment because of antibiotic resistance, or because it does not kill the mycoplasma cell.
+Mycoplasma cells can invade the cells of their hosts.

 Neonatal infection

 Neonates, especially if preterm, are susceptible to M. hominis infection.

-Meningoencephalitis in neonates has been described and M. hominis may be a significant causative agent of neonatal sepsis or meningitis.
+Meningoencephalitis in neonates has been described, and M. hominis may be a significant causative agent of neonatal sepsis or meningitis.

-M. hominis has been associated with chorioamnionits.
+M. hominis has been associated with chorioamnionitis.
 M. hominis is associated with miscarriage.